hubot-archive/packages/README.md

 # Hubot Script Packages

+**DEPRECATED**

-If you would like to have your Hubot Script Package grouped under the Hubot Scripts organization (so it can be found easily by others), open an issue on this repository with a link to your Hubot Script Package.
+If you would like to have your Hubot Script Package grouped under the Hubot Scripts organization (so it can be found easily by others), this used to be the place to open an issue to get it added to this organization.

-We'll review your package and if everything is in top shape we'll fork it to the Hubot Scripts organization and give you read and write access to the fork.
-You will still be the maintainer, you'll still own the issues and pull requests.
-It will just be available under the Hubot Scripts organization for users to find more easily.
+Instead, you should keep your package on your own user or organization and publish it to [NPM](https://www.npmjs.com/)

+Looking for scripts?
+You can search NPM for scripts on the command line with:

+     npm search hubot-scripts <your-search-term>.